AKSB-GP/Blender-To-Substance-Painter-B2SP-/README.md

 1. **Prepare the mesh**:
    - Ensure your mesh has proper UVs and materials set up in Blender.
    - Make sure that all materials have unique names, as otherwise this can cause issues.
+   - If the mesh already has materials attached to it, then the name of the object will be added as a prefix to the material.

 2. **Export the mesh**:
    - Select the objects you want to export to Substance Painter.